Our website uses cookies for statistical purposes.

 Digital nomads and the Vietnamese legislation

-Digital nomads or remote workers are persons (employees, self-employed individuals, or entrepreneurs) who can complete their activities from any other place in the world apart from their offices.
+Digital nomads or remote workers are persons (employees, self-employed individuals, or entrepreneurs) who can complete their activities from any other place in the world apart from their countries.
 They usually work for companies or have businesses in other countries which means the Vietnamese Employment Law does not apply to them.
 At the same time, Vietnam has no legislation applicable to digital nomads which means that they need to obtain other visas for their stay here.

 Many foreign citizens decide on immigration to Vietnam as the country as seen great development in the past few years.
 The economy is one of the largest and most stable in Southeast Asia and it acts like a magnet to investors, in most cases.
-If you need support in moving and starting a business here, contact us!
+If you need support in moving and starting a business here, contact us.

 Vietnam’s digital visa alternatives